MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-programmatically-create-a-profile-in-outlook.md

 ---
-title: "Programmatically Create a Profile in Outlook"
+title: "Programmatically create a profile in Outlook"
 manager: soliver
 ms.date: 6/2/2016
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 2a8561a9-df09-453a-b415-c45910625870
 description: "This topic describes how to programmatically update a profile in Outlook 2016 by adding a MAPI property to the emsuid section of the Profile object."
 ---

-# Programmatically Create a Profile in Outlook
+# Programmatically create a profile in Outlook

+**Applies to**: Office 365 | Outlook | Outlook 2016

 This topic describes how to programmatically update a profile in Outlook 2016 by adding a MAPI property to the **emsuid** section of the Profile object.

-**Applies to**: Office 365 | Outlook | Outlook 2016

 In MAPI, you can update a profile by setting the property **PR_PROFILE_USER_SMTP_EMAIL_ADDRESS_W (0x6641001F)**, as indicated in the procedure below.

 ### Set the property for Outlook 2016